aip-dev/google.aip.dev/aip/cloud/new.md

 NOTE: At this point in time, no guidance is given for recreating a binding.
-In theory only half of a binding could be deleted, thus allowing only a single-permission to re-establish the missing half of the binding.
+In theory only half of a binding could be deleted, thus allowing only a single permission to re-establish the missing half of the binding.

 ## Effictive Policies